 How can we improve industrial processes and materials produced?
 How can industry make use of waste and move toward flows of substances that are efficient and circular?

 These questions have implications that reach well beyond this sector, as it’s fundamentally linked with mobility, infrastructure, buildings, food, and technologies of all sorts.
 Industry solutions cluster around materials, waste, refrigerants, and energy efficiency.

-- Improve Materials.
 Plastic, metals, and cement are some of the most ubiquitous materials.
 They’re also prime candidates for improvement and replacement with better alternatives that can meet the same needs, but with lower emissions.

-- Use Waste.
 Waste can be reclaimed as a resource—something of value, rather than something to discard—to reduce the use of raw materials and energy, thereby reducing emissions.
 The most advanced approaches move us toward a circular economy.

 Industry—especially heavy industry—presents some of the biggest challenges for reducing emissions to zero.
-For example, the manufacturing of concrete, a staple of modern construction, releases a great deal of carbon dioxide.
+For example, manufacturing concrete, a staple of modern construction, releases a great deal of carbon dioxide.
 A number of industrial processes, such as fabricating steel, require very high temperatures that, for now, rely on burning fossil fuels.
 This sector is likely to see critical new solutions in the years ahead.

 To date, Project Drawdown has assessed a limited selection of industry solutions.
 We aim to expand this solution set in the future with additional solutions for improving the production of materials such as chemicals, steel, and textiles.